Drainus: Development and release

 Drainus was developed by Team Ladybug, a division of Japanese online magazine DenFaminicoGamer which had previously developed Shin Megami Tensei: Synchronicity Prologue (2017), Touhou Luna Nights (2019) and Record of Lodoss War: Deedlit in Wonder Labyrinth (2021).
 Character art was handled by Zou Nose, who worked on illustrations for the Pokémon Trading Card Game and Magic: The Gathering.
 The music was scored by a member under the pseudonym "pepesoft", who also composed for Luna Nights and Deedlit in Wonder Labyrinth.
 It was built using the Mogura Engine 2, used in previous Team Ladybug projects.
-The group recounted the game's history and creation process in a interview with Famitsu.
+The group recounted the game's history and creation process in an interview with Famitsu.

-Drainus was first unvelied at the Indie Live Expo 2022, a digital showcase for indie games, and released the same day it was announced for PC via Steam, co-published by Playism (a brand of Active Gaming Media) and WSS Playground.
+Drainus was first unveiled at the Indie Live Expo 2022, a digital showcase for indie games, and released the same day it was announced for PC via Steam, co-published by Playism (a brand of Active Gaming Media) and WSS Playground.
 The game's launch was supplemented by a soundtrack album.
 Playism considered a Nintendo Switch version shortly after release, which was confirmed and made playable at Tokyo Game Show 2022.
 The Switch version released on February 2, 2023, while a physical version by Strictly Limited Games is also planned, featuring multiple language settings.